History of Serbia

 Even among European states, Serbia was noted for its high economic, social, and cultural level.
 After Stephen’s death in 1355, however, the empire decayed and fell victim to the onslaught of the Ottoman Turks.
 The Serbs suffered defeat at the Maritsa River in 1371; that same year the last tsar, Stephen Urosh V, died without male issue.
 Place of the Maritza Battle in 1371, when the Serbian kings Vukasin and Ugljesa who led their armies clashed with the Turks was named the “Sirf-Sindugi” – “The Serbian defeat”.
 His successor, Lazar, contented himself with the title Prince of Serbia.
 Prince Lazar was slain in 1389 during the Battle of Kosovo Field in which the cream of Serbian nobility was massacred and the fate of independent Serbia sealed when the Serbian hero Lazar lost his kingdom to the Ottoman Turks, so Kosovo for Serbs, retains its symbolic significance.
 Prince Lazar’s son, Stephen Lazarevic, was allowed to rule (1389–1427) over a diminished and divided Serbia by Sultan Beyazid I, to whom he paid tribute.
 Although Despot Stefan Lazarevic and his successor, George Brankovich (reigned 1427–56), received the title despots /lords/ from the Byzantine Empire, the Turks gradually absorbed their lands.
 The quarrel over the Brankovich succession facilitated the complete annexation of Serbia by Sultan Muhammad II in 1459.
 Belgrade, then held by Hungary, fell to the Turks in 1521.
 During the centuries-long Turkish occupation of Serbia, national traditions and the memory of the Dušan’s empire were preserved by the Serbian Orthodox Church.

 Serbia became a Turkish province, with its pashas residing at Belgrade.
 Turkish rule in Serbia was oppressive while the the Serbian nobility was annihilated and Christian peasants were treated like virtual slaves.
 At the end of the 17th century Austria declared war to the Ottoman Empire which made the Serb population believe into possibility of the soon possible liberation from the Turkish yoke.
 However, when Serb eventually understood that they were used as a tool for reciprocal fights, all Serb hopes dispersed like smoke and had resulted in the Great Serb migration led by Patriarch Arsenije Carnojevic to the far and distant northern areas.
 Many Serbs fled to Hungary and Austria from the southern part of the country persecuted by the Turks.
 Islam was in a period of expansion during this time, especially in Raška, Kosovo and Bosnia.
 Many Serbs and Croats converted to Islam, which eventually led to the forming of the Bosniak nation.
 The Ottoman period was a defining one in the history of the country; Slavic, Byzantine, Arabic and Turkish cultures suffused.
 Many contemporary cultural traits can be traced back to Ottoman period.
 Occupation of Serbia lasted until the uprising against Turkish yoke in 1804, so in 1867. the last Turkish troops left Serbia.
 The constitution in 1869, granting more power to the Skupština /Parliament/ after the Congress of Berlin, reestablished Serbia as a state which obtained formal independence in 1878.
 The strengthening of parliamentary government and expansion of the economy greatly raised Serbia’s prestige and exerted a powerful attraction on the South Slavs who remained under Austro-Hungarian rule.
 Austria-Hungary’s annexation of Bosnia and Herzegovina in 1908 was designed to quell sentiment in that region for union with Serbia.
 In 1912 Bulgaria, Greece, Montenegro and Serbia declared war on the waning Ottoman Empire and stripped it of most of its remaining European possessions.
 A Second war on the Balkan Peninsula was fought in 1913, again over boundaries.
 Bulgaria attacked Serbia and Greece, leading to an invasion and a partial dismemberment of Bulgaria by its former Balkan allies and Turkey.
 The Austrians told in 1913 the Italian government that they were going to invade Serbia.
 The Italian Prime Minister in 1914 cited this fact to claim that: ‘The telegram indicates that the assassination of the Archduke was the occasion rather than the cause of Austria’s ultimatum to Serbia, and it reveals the reason for Austria’s action – invading Serbia in July, 1914‘.
 The Ultimatum of Austria-Hungary on Serbia was extreme on purpose – the Austrians hoped that the Serbs would reject it, giving them the excuse to invade.
+England, Russia and France have agreed among themselves … to take the Austro-Serbian conflict as an excuse for waging a war of extermination against Germany.
 In fact, the Austrian Chief of Staff General Hotzendorf had asked for a ‘surprise’ war to destroy Serbia more than 25 times in the eight years after 1906.
 The Great War – WWI began as an amalgamation of many different factors and causes – Nationalism, Imperialism, Militarism and Lack of International Organization to install rules and regulations for international affairs, based on individual treaties, forged between nations that were sometimes contradicted with treaties with other nations.
 Serb’s love for the country, and love for freedom and the patriotic and heroic poetry of Serbs attracted numerous international personalities, from Napoleon to Goethe, from Byron to Victor Hugo.

 Victorious in Balkan wars and World War I, Serbian army fought bravely, but in 1915, when Bulgaria joined the Central Powers and Germany reinforced the Austrians, Serbia was overrun.
 Serbia’s soldiers had rendered heroic admirable efforts which, after a terrible struggle against a formidable enemy, unbearable sufferings and casualties, typhus, starvation, exhaustion and privations of all sorts, led them over the impassable snow-covered mountains of Albania, across the sea to Corfu and to Salonika, from where, with the help of their valiant allies, they fought their way back to their country, to Freedom, and to Union with their brethren in the Kingdom of the Serbs, Croats, and Slovenes.
 In World War I, Serbia had 1,264,000 casualties — 28% of its total population, and 58% of its male population, which is real demographic catastrophe.
 The Serbian troops and government were evacuated to the Greek island of Kérkira /Corfu/ Krf, where in 1917 Serbian, Croatian, Slovenian, and Montenegrin representatives proclaimed the union of South Slavs.
 In 1918 the Kingdom of the Serbs, Croats, and Slovenes, headed by Peter I of Serbia, officially came into existence.